10522 124 Street NW, Edmonton, AB

 The crispy pork belly was probably my favourite dish.
 It comes with the pork belly, fried eggs, polenta, brussels sprouts, and caramelized onions.
 The pork belly was very tender, and had a nice crunch to it.
 It went well with the polenta, eggs and overall, this dish was pretty good.
 The egg was a bit over done, but this was a pretty good dish in comparison to everything else.

 The Huevos Canteenos comes with corn tortillas, pulled pork, avocado, poached eggs, herb ricotta, and pico de gallo.
 Again, everything was okay, and relatively enjoyable.
 The poached eggs were a bit overdone, and were not very runny.
-The pulled pork was not too bad, but again, lacked some wow-factor for me.
+The pulled pork was not too bad.

 Lastly, the salmon tartine.
 This was one of the specials for that day.
 Portion-wise, this was the smallest of all of our mains.
 It was not bad but the tartine was described to us as flakey, but it was quite tough and chewey.
 It was actually very difficult to cut and eat.
 Everything else in this dish was pretty good though.